Updated: Jun 8

 Grantor, also known as a Settlor: Individual who creates a Trust.

-Heir: Individual or Individuals who inherit from individual who create the Will.
+Heir: Individual or Individuals who inherit from the person who creates the Will.

 Secondary Beneficiary: Another Entity or Organization which you designate to inherit your property if your primary beneficiaries are no longer alive.